Constructing Confidence Intervals for 'the' Generalization Error -- a Comprehensive Benchmark Study: Essential conceptual considerations

 Hereafter, we will refer to (expected) risk for a data size smaller than $n$ as well as any random target quantity resembling risk and expected risk as \emph{proxy quantities} (PQs).
 One example of the latter is the \textit{Test Error} proposed by \cite{Bayle}. \end{rem}

-Since random target quantities have repeatedly been defined in the context of deriving CIs for the generalization error, the following will provide a definition of \textit{coverage intervals} as a generalization of CIs to specifically allow for both a fixed and a random target quantity.
+Since random target quantities have repeatedly been defined in the context of deriving CIs for the GE, the following will provide a definition of \textit{coverage intervals} as a generalization of CIs to specifically allow for both a fixed and a random target quantity.

 \begin{notation} Hereafter, let $\big(\ranDn\big)_{n\in\N}$ denote the sequence of random variables $\ranD_n\sim \bigotimes_{i = 1}^{n} \Pxy$, $n\in\N$, of which data of $n$ observations drawn from the distribution $\Pxy\in\bm{P}^{ dim(\Xspace\times\Yspace)}$, denoted by $\D_n$, would be a realization; with $\bm{P}^d$ the set of all probability measures on $(\R^d,\mathcal{B}(\R^d))$. \end{notation} \begin{defi}[Asymptotically exact coverage intervals ] Let $\big(\Theta_{0,n}\big)_{n\in\N}$ denote a sequence of functions $\Theta_{0,n}:\overset{n}{\underset{i=1}{\times}}(\Xspace\times\Yspace)\times\bm{P}^{ dim(\Xspace\times\Yspace)}\rightarrow\R$.
 Additionally, for any $\alpha\in(0,1)$, consider the two sequences of functions $\big(L_n^{(\alpha)}:\overset{n}{\underset{i=1}{\times}}(\Xspace\times\Yspace)\rightarrow\R\big)_{n\in\N}$ and $\big(U_n^{(\alpha)}:\overset{n}{\underset{i=1}{\times}}(\Xspace\times\Yspace)\rightarrow\R\big)_{n\in\N}$.
 For a fixed but unknown $\Pxy\in\bm{P}^{ dim(\Xspace\times\Yspace)}$, we refer to an interval $\big[L_\alpha(\D_n),U_\alpha(\D_n)\big]$ as an \emph{asymptotically exact $(1-\alpha)\cdot100$\% coverage interval for $\Theta_{0,n}(\ranDn,\Pxy)$}, if the following holds